 Planting Crocuses to highlight Polio Plus

-In the autumn of 2016, the Club is planting crocuses as part of a national campaign to highlight Rotary's polio eradication programme.
+In the autumn of 2016, the Club planted crocuses as part of a national campaign to highlight Rotary's polio eradication programme.
 In spring 2017 they came up to give a lovely show of purple.

 Contact Diane Pownall about this page: